 Many of the clinical signs of marijuana and cannabinoid toxicity are similar to other types of toxins except for one – a sudden onset of urinary incontinence.
 The presence of urinary incontinence can be an important clue for owners (and veterinarians) that a pet was exposed to marijuana or THC.

-Cannabidiol, or CBD, is rarely associated with any clinical signs in cases of accidental exposure or overdose.
-Lethargy and depression, staggering and agitation were the most common problems noted by owners in these cases.
+Cannabidiol, or CBD, rarely is associated with any clinical signs in cases of accidental exposure or overdose.
+Lethargy and depression, staggering and agitation were the most common problems reported by owners in these cases.